5 evidence-based health benefits of cod liver oil

 What is cod liver oil?

-Cod liver oil is renowned as a nutrient-dense source of vitamins and essential fatty acids.
-As the name suggests, it’s derived from the liver of the fish and is available as a liquid or capsule supplement.
-It's different in composition to fish oil, which is extracted from the body of oily varieties of fish.
+Cod liver oil is renowned as a nutrient-dense source of vitamins as well as omega-3 essential fatty acids.
+As the name suggests, the oil is derived from the liver of the cod fish and is available as a liquid or capsule supplement.

-Read on to discover what gives cod liver oil its health-promoting reputation, plus whether a supplement is really the best way to get these health benefits.
+Read on to find out what gives cod liver oil its health-promoting reputation, plus whether a supplement is really the best way to achieve these health benefits.

 Discover our full range of health benefit guides.
-You can also explore further benefits of dietary fats and omega-3 fatty acids.
+You can also explore further benefits of dietary fats and discover more food sources of omega-3 fatty acids.

 Top 5 health benefits of cod liver oil

-The star ingredient in cod liver oil is omega-3 fatty acid, a polyunsaturated fat.
-It's known as an essential fatty acid because the human body is unable to make it, so it’s vital that we get it from our diets.
-The omega-3 fatty acid from fish can be broken down into two different types – eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) – which offer many health benefits, together and individually.
-They are known to be heart-healthy, with studies reporting that omega-3 fatty acids may help reduce triglycerides, increase healthier HDL cholesterol and lower blood pressure.
+The star ingredient in cod liver oil are the omega-3 fatty acids, these are a heart-friendly polyunsaturated fat.
+They are referred to as an essential fatty acid because the human body is unable to make them, so it’s vital that we get these fats from our diet.
+Omega-3 fatty acids offer many health benefits and are known to be heart-healthy, with studies reporting that omega-3 fatty acids may help reduce triglycerides, increase healthier HDL cholesterol and lower blood pressure.

-While most of the research suggests that consuming fish oil such as cod liver oil may reduce certain factors associated with heart disease, more evidence is required to confirm whether fish oil has a preventative effect.
-Nevertheless, current UK dietary advice remains the same: to help prevent heart disease, the NHS recommends eating two portions of fish per week, one of which should be an oily variety such as salmon, mackerel or trout.
+While most of the research suggests that consuming fish oil, such as cod liver oil, may reduce certain factors associated with heart disease, more evidence is required to confirm whether supplementation has a preventative effect.
+Current dietary advice endorses the value of eating fish to help prevent heart disease, with the NHS recommending two portions of fish per week, one of which should be an oily variety such as salmon, mackerel, herrings or trout.

 Omega-3 fatty acids, specifically DHA, are important brain nutrients.
 Studies have shown that omega-3 fatty acid may play a role in lowering anxiety and improving cognitive function.
-In a large study of 21,835 participants, those who regularly consumed cod liver oil were shown to have fewer depressive symptoms.
-Furthermore, a clinical trial of medical students showed that supplementation of omega-3 fatty acids lowered inflammation and resulted in less anxiety over a 12-week period.
+In a large study of 21,835 participants, those who regularly consumed cod liver oil experienced fewer depressive symptoms.
+Furthermore, a clinical trial of medical students showed that supplementation with omega-3 fatty acids lowered inflammation and resulted in less anxiety over a 12-week period.

-With this said, several similar studies found little or no effect of fish oils on mood, which suggests more research is required to fully understand the mechanisms behind these associations.
+With that said, several similar studies found little or no effect of fish oils on mood, which suggests more research is required to fully understand the mechanisms behind these associations.

 There has been some positive research into the link between omega-3 fatty acids and memory.
 The Nutrition Journal published a paper that suggested that five weeks of daily omega-3 fatty acid intake had the potential to improve cognitive function in those aged 51-72 years old.
 In 2018, a systematic review found that omega-3 fatty acid supplementation generally correlated with improvements in cognition, especially in those with a low baseline level of fatty acids in their system.